cits5501/cits5501.github.io/src/index.md

 Completion of 12 points of programming-based units is a prerequisite for enrolling in {{ siteinfo.unitcode }}.
-In particular, it's assumed that you are familiar with programming in at least one object-oriented (OO) language (typically either Python or Java).
+In particular, it's assumed that you are familiar with programming in at least one statically type-checked language (typically either C or Java).
 Please let the Unit Coordinator know as soon as possible if this is not the case.

 Advisable prior study for the unit is: familiarity with a